Elliptic fibrations on covers of the elliptic modular surface of level 5: Introduction

-The general setting of this paper is the following: $\E_R\colon R\ra\mathbb{P}^1$ is a relatively minimal elliptic fibration on a rational surface $R$.
-The K3 surface $S$ is obtained by a base change of order 2 from $\E_R$ and so it is naturally equipped with an induced elliptic fibration $\E_S:S\ra\mathbb{P}^1$ and with a non-symplectic involution $\iota$.
-The surface $S/\iota$ is rational and is either $R$ (if $\iota$ fixes two smooth curves of genus 1) or a blow-up of $R$ (denoted by $\widetilde{R}$ in what follows).
-In \cite{GS} the relations among the elliptic fibrations on K3 surfaces $S$ constructed as above and linear systems on the rational surface $R$ are studied.
+The K3 surface $S$ obtained as above is naturally equipped with one elliptic fibration $\E_S \colon S \to \PP^1$, induced via pullback from $\E_R$.
+In \cite{GS} the relationship between elliptic fibrations on $S$ and linear systems on the rational surface $R$ (or $\widetilde{R}$) is studied.
 The elliptic fibrations on $S$ fall into one of the three categories below according to the action of $\iota$ on the fibers.
-Note that $\E_S$ belongs to the second one:\\ $\bullet$ if $\iota$ preserves each fiber of the fibration, then, because it is non-symplectic, it acts on the fibers as the elliptic involution.
+Note that $\E_S$ belongs to the second one:\\ $\bullet$ if $\iota$ preserves each fiber of the fibration, then it acts on the fibers as the elliptic involution.
 The elliptic fibration on $S$ is therefore induced by fibrations in rational curves on $\widetilde{R}$.
 We will call these pencils ``conic bundles" if they are rational fibrations on $R$ and ``generalized conic bundles" if they are rational fibrations on $\widetilde{R}$ (but not on $R$);\\ $\bullet$ if $\iota$ preserves the fibration, but not each fiber of the fibration, this implies that $\iota$ acts on the base of the fibration (with two fixed points).
 In this case the elliptic fibration on $S$ is induced by a pencil of genus 1 curves on $R$, whose members split in the double cover.
 We call these pencils ``splitting genus 1 pencils";\\ $\bullet$ if $\iota$ does not preserve the elliptic fibration, we call the fibration \defi{of type 3}.
-In this case the image of the linear system defining the fibration on $S$ is a non-complete linear system of genus 1 curves on $R$.
-A fibration is of type 3 if and only if the class of the fiber of the fibration is not preserved by $\iota$.
+A fibration is of type 3 if and only if the class of the fiber of the fibration, in the N\'eron-Severi group of $S$, is not preserved by $\iota$.